100 Days of Love: Plot

 Balan K. Nair, who calls himself BKN, is a reporter in a famous daily based in Bangalore.
 After insulting his ex-girlfriend on Facebook in a drunken state, Balan feels like his life is not in sync.
-He is the "loser" of his family, since his brother Rocky K. Nair; is a successful doctor.
-He left his parents' house to become a columnist.
+He is the "loser" of his family, since his brother Rocky is a successful doctor.
+He left his house to become a columnist.
 He lives with his close aid Ummar, who is a foodie and an avid computer gamer.
 One day, Balan meets Sheela when they both get into a taxi at the same time.
 Balan sees her and instantly falls in love.
 As the taxi drives away, Balan sees Sheela's bag lying on the floor.
 Inside the bag, there is an old camera with photo of certain places and certain people in Bangalore.
 Balan and Ummer use the pictures as clues to try to find Sheela.

 Just as Balan begins to lose hope, he meets Sheela at a hospital by chance, where Sheela reveals that she already knows Balan.
 Apparently, Balan was her bully back when they were in school, and she was also the reason that the whole school ended up hating him and calling him a Loser.
 He immediately tries to avoid Sheela in the future.
 However, she keeps meeting him and poses as his girlfriend in his ex-girlfriend's marriage.
 Due to this, he is avoided from an embarrassing situation and doesn't lose face in front of his elder brother and his ex-girlfriend.
 He realizes that she is good-natured and they become very good friends.

-After a series of meetings & sights, at one of the meeting Balan invites Sheela to a candle-light dinner, where all the comical & embarrassing situations happen which in turn closens their bondage.
-Balan cooks food & hosts a date-like dinner party to impress Sheela.
+After a series of meetings and sights, at one of the meeting Balan invites Sheela to a candle-light dinner, where all the comical and embarrassing situations happen which in turn closens their bondage.
+Balan cooks food and hosts a date-like dinner party to impress Shela.
 They start to enjoy the meal.
-Eventually they both begin to talk & Balan starts enquiring Sheela about her future endeavours & there he gets to know some interesting things about her, that she is enjoying life after her studies & also learns about her boyfriend Rahul & her thoughts about marriage & love.
-Then after the dinner, Balan hands over the lost camera to Sheela, she is delighted & ends up warmly hugging Balan & asks him to join the party that she's attending on the eve of new year.
-Balan overwhelmingly accepts the invitation & says he's been eagerly waiting to join her & both of them leave to the party.
+Eventually they both begin to talk and Balan starts enquiring Sheela about her future endeavours and there he gets to know some interesting things about her, that she is enjoying life after her studies and also learns about her fiancé Rahul, a multi-millionaire.
+Balan also learns about her thoughts about marriage and love.
+Then after the dinner, Balan hands over the lost camera to Sheela, she is delighted and ends up warmly hugging Balan and asks him to join the party that she's attending on the eve of new year.
+Balan overwhelmingly accepts the invitation and says he's been eagerly waiting to join her and both of them leave to the party.